infn-esc/esc25/gpu/cuda.md

+---
-# Introduction to GPU Programming
+title: Introduction to GPU Programming
+layout: main
+section: gpu
+---

+The goal of this section is to introduce you to GPU programming using CUDA.

 ### Hands-on

 The CUDA Runtime API reference manual is a very useful source of information: